it-at-m/digiwf-project/content/resources/documentation/concept/integration.md

 ---

 A basic functionality of DigiWF is to connect the processes with the backend infrastructure.
 Here it is secondary where the applications are located that are to be used in a workflow.
 They can be hosted on prem, as well as running in the cloud.
-The important thing is that they have an interface - or if they don't have an have one, the application can still be connected via a RPA service.
+The important thing is that they have an interface - or if they don't have one, the application can still be connected via an RPA service.

 ## The DigiWF integration architecture
 <figure>